 Easter is one of my absolute favorite holidays.
 It’s deeply symbolic for me, as I know it is for a lot of Christ followers.
-I’ve always loved Easter, but only in the last 3-5 years has it really just touched my soul in a large way.
+I’ve always loved Easter, but only in the last 5 years or so, has it really just touched my soul in a large way.
 Probably because I “get it” and do not take it for granted what Jesus Christ did for me.
 It’s also a symbol of Christ’s calling in my own life.
 I love Mary Magdalene and the part that she plays.

 We celebrate our risen King during Easter.
 Jesus’ victory over death.
 When Jesus was crucified and then resurrected it was final proof that Jesus Christ was the Son of God.
 He conquered death once and for all!Jesus Christ conquered death once and for all! #easter #resurrection #JesusChrist Click To Tweet